usmaanalii/javascript/README.md

 ### Along with this book, I have completed a the majority of [Free Code Camp's](#) Front End Web Development Curriculum

-#### The following repositories contain the code from this platform, a large amount of which involves Javascript
+#### The following repositories contain the code from the FCC platform (a large amount of which involves Javascript_

 * [Algorithms](https://github.com/usyyy/freecodecamp-algorithms)